alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

-# Project FooBear: A FNAF Fan Game on CircuitPython and Wio Terminal - with Full Sound Effects!
+# Project FooBear: A FNAF fan game on CircuitPython and Wio Terminal - with full sound effects!

 > Photo and video to be added later.